 Rolled oats – which are in abundance in this muesli – in general are terrifically nutritious, with healthy soluble fiber, antioxidants, loads of vitamins and minerals including B1 and B5, as well as potassium and calcium.

-And this particular muesli flavor is perfect for my mango marmalade smoothie since it is full of tropical fruits such as coconut flakes, nuts including almonds, and seeds including pumpkin seeds.
+And this particular muesli flavor is also the perfect compliment to my mango marmalade smoothie because it is so tropical, full of tropical dried fruits as well as coconut flakes, nuts, and seeds.